HYPERTEGRITY-AG/OpenSim/README.md

                         "from" and "to") will be deleted.

 Example #1:
-./opensim.py -s my-host.com -b 039ea6d72a2f32227c2110bd8d78aae33acd6782 -t
+./opensim.py -s my-host.com -x Authorization 'Bearer
-curltest
-The id will be increased with every message sent (starting with [first-id]).
+039ea6d72a2f32227c2110bd8d78aae33acd6782' -x Fiware-service curltest One message is sent using id '1'.
-The tenant ['curltest' in the example above] will be used as 'fiware-service' in the header of the post.
+The tenant 'curltest' will be used as 'Fiware-service' in the header of the post.

 Example #2:
+./opensim.py -s my-host.com -n 2 -m 50 ...
+100 messages will be sent (2 threads are sending 50 messages each).The id will be looped from '1' to '100'.

+Example #3:
+./opensim.py -s my-host.com -n 5 -m 100 -f 123 -c ...
+500 messages will be sent (5 threads are sending 100 messages each).The id '123'
+(-f is first id) will be used for all messages (-c is static id).

+Example #4:
-The payload that will be sent will be constructed from the -y and the -aX parameters.
+The payload that will be sent is constructed from the -y and the -aX parameters.
 Example:
 ./opensim.py -y WeatherObserved -an temperature,f,-20,50 -an
 precipitation,i,1,20 ...
 will generate a payload looking like: